 Surge protectors are all the same, right?
 Why do you need a special one for your garage?

-But think of how you use your garage.
 You park your car in there after it rains or snows.
-Leaves and dust blow in from the outside.
-You might cut wood with your table saw, blowing sawdust everywhere.
+Leaves and dust blow in from the outside, and you might cut wood with your table saw, blowing sawdust everywhere.

 Let’s get started.